The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Experiments

-\textbf{Sensitivity to prompt wording}.
-As detailed in Table \ref{tab:prompt-templates}, each example in the test set is wrapped in six different prompt templates.
-The standard deviation in Table \ref{tab:best-per-class-0-shot} shows the estimated sensitivity to different prompt wording.
-The standard deviation ranges from 0.3 for BlenderBot to 7.0 for T0-11B when looking at all templates.
-This variation is often much smaller when separating the performance over structured and natural prompts.
-Cohere-52B and BLOOM-7B1 are better at naturally worded prompts (template 2, 5, and 6 in Table \ref{tab:prompt-templates}), whereas OpenAI's models, T0-11B, and OPT-30B are better at structured prompts (template 1, 3, and 4 in Table \ref{tab:prompt-templates}).
-All in all, the sensitivity to prompt wording does not seem to be a problem for this task; the best and worst evaluations for each model do not change the fact that InstructGPT-3-175B perform best, but significantly worse than humans.
+\textit{\textbf{Insight 2: The results are robust to different prompt templates.}} As detailed in Section 3, each example in the test set is wrapped in six different prompt templates.
+The standard deviation in Table \ref{tab:best-per-class-015-shot} and in Figure \ref{fig:few-shot-results} shows the sensitivity to different prompt wording.
+The standard deviation ranges from 0.3 for BlenderBot to 7.0 for T0-11B.
+All in all, the sensitivity to prompt wording does not seem to be a problem for this task; when taking into account the confidence intervals the result remains that models in the group \textit{Example IT} perform significantly better than all other models, but worse than humans.
+In Appendix \ref{appendix:incontextwordingsensitivity} another analysis is presented that shows how different prompt templates benefit from in-context examples.
+The takeaway from the analysis is that in-context prompting can mitigate the fact that some models are better at natural prompts and others better at structured prompts by improving performance on the type of prompt the model struggles with zero-shot.
+Again, when only looking at the best prompt type for each model class (i.e.\ structured or natural), the results remain that models in the group \textit{Example IT} perform best.

-\textbf{The effect of scaling}.
-The left plot in Figure \ref{fig:three graphs} shows the scaling laws we obtained from the model classes for which we know the number of non-embedding parameters.
-We again observe that OpenAI's instructable models perform significantly better than almost all other models on this task.
-Surprisingly, for many models the slope of the line is either near zero or decreasing.
-The only model classes for which the largest model performs best are Cohere, T0, and InstructGPT-3.
-For all other classes the largest model we tested obtains a worse performance than smaller versions.
-E.g. for GPT-3 the 1.3 billion parameter model performs better than the 175 billion parameter model.
-For Flan-T5 the smallest model of the class performs best.